 - Stress & Anxiety

-How is yoga therapy different to a general yoga class?
+How is yoga at Western Kids Health different to a general yoga class?

 A general yoga class often includes the postures, some breathing techniques, relaxation and possibly some meditation.
 There are also many different styles of yoga available today, some of which can be quite strong, dynamic and fast flowing.
 While a yoga teacher will always do their best to accommodate the varying injuries and health conditions that students may present with, its not possible to always adequately cater for the unique needs of individuals, particularly those who may have a chronic pain condition.
 Furthermore, a teacher may not necessarily have specialised training in pain or other chronic health conditions.
 As a result some people may find that pain can be exacerbated in a general class.

-Yoga therapy is a personalised and holistic approach that caters to the unique needs of individuals and is particularly suitable for people who have chronic pain conditions or injuries and for whom a general group class may not be appropriate, initially at least.
+Our Yoga one on one or classes are designed with a personalised and holistic approach that caters to the unique needs of individuals and is particularly suitable for people who have chronic pain conditions, special needs and for whom a general group class may not be appropriate, initially at least.